Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 What happens is what the American people figure out as this thing continues to unroll.

-There's gotta there's gotta be some teaching.
+There's got to be some teaching.

 Can't just leave it up to people to figure out because the media is taking care of the Democrat side of things.